OWN viewers up as Oprah's added presence pays off

-LOS ANGELES (Reuters) - Oprah Winfrey’s fledgling OWN television channel saw a 21 percent rise in total daily viewers in the first quarter of 2012, as the talk show’s queen decision to put more of herself on the network began to pay off.
+LOS ANGELES, March 28 (Reuters) - Oprah Winfrey’s fledgling OWN television channel saw a 21 percent rise in total daily viewers in the first quarter of 2012, as the talk show’s queen decision to put more of herself on the network began to pay off.

 But the 15-month-old venture is still attracting only 180,000 viewers a day, on average, to its mix of feel-good, lifestyle programming, according to first quarter data released by OWN on Wednesday.